 Cut a 30 degree bevel across the back edge of the roof (part D).
 The bevel matches the angled sides, and allows the roof to fit snugly against the back (part B).
 Attach the roof to the back, side and front sections.

 Line up the remaining side (part C).
 To create a hinge, secure the side with one nail or screw driven into each edge -- one through the front (part A) and one through the back (part B) to form a pivot point.
 Position the hinge screws directly across from each other, enabling the door to open easily.
 Drill and countersink a screw hole along the center of the bottom edge.
 A single short screw will secure the door, yet allow easy access for cleaning.

 Cut a 3" x 4" hole into the center of the entrance guard (part F).
-Round off the edges with sandpaper, or use a round over bit to create a finished edge.
+Round off the edges with a file and sandpaper, or use a round over bit in a router to create a finished edge.
 Mount the entrance guard on to the Front (part A)..

 Mount the finished nesting box between 4' to 10' above the surface of the water.

 Add 1" to 2" of pine shavings to the bottom of the finished nesting box.
 Wood ducks do not bring materials into the box to create their nests, and will lay their eggs in the shavings.
 Do not use sawdust or cedar shavings.

 Wood Duck Nest Box Plans